-The Electricity Transmission Network Owners Forum (ETNOF) submitted that TNSPs are required to meet comprehensive performance standards under the Rules and are required to have compliance programs in place in respect of those obligations which are backed by a range of enforceable sanctions.
+In response to both the Issues Paper and the Draft Report ETNOF submitted that TNSPs are required to meet comprehensive performance standards under the Rules and are required to have compliance programs in place in respect of those obligations which are backed by a range of enforceable sanctions.

-While the NGF's submission concerned TNSP performance standards, the Commission considers that, in principle, the same issues apply in respect of all NSPs, including distributors.
-The Commission notes that NSPs are required to comply with the system-wide technical standards set out in Schedules 5.1a and the NSP access standards set out in Schedule 5.1.
+While the NGF's submissions concerned TNSP performance standards, the Commission considers that, in principle, the same issues apply in respect of all NSPs, including distributors.
+The Commission notes that NSPs are required to comply with the system-wide technical standards set out in schedules 5.1a and the NSP access standards set out in schedule 5.1.
 They are also required to maintain compliance programs and are subject to the oversight of the AER if they breach those standards.
-However, unlike generators, they are not required to lodge performance standards with NEMMCO for approval.
+However, unlike Generators, they are not required to lodge performance standards with NEMMCO for approval.

-A key issue is the level of transparency that is needed from NSPs to ensure that generators are able to design and operate their plant in a way that allows them to meet their performance obligations.
+A key issue is the level of transparency that is needed from NSPs to ensure that Generators are able to design and operate their plant in a way that allows them to meet their performance obligations.
 A related issue is the rationale for imposing specific performance obligations on NSPs given the functions they perform.
 NSP performance is vital to power system security.
 They also have prime responsibility for network development and the management of power quality.
-Arguably, given the range of considerations associated with those responsibilities, it is appropriate that NSPs have some flexibility in meeting the technical standards to which they must comply.
+Arguably, given the range of considerations associated with those responsibilities, it is appropriate that NSPs have some flexibility in meeting the technical standards with which they must comply.

-The Commission consider that a review should be conducted in respect of these issues.
+The Commission considers that a review should be conducted in respect of these issues.
 That review would include addressing related compliance and enforcement matters such as whether NSPs should be required to submit performance standards to NEMMCO and what enforcement role the AER should have in respect of those performance standards.

-The Commission also notes that the issues discussed in this section have been raised mainly in the context of ensuring an appropriate technical and performance standards regime for generators.
-Market customers and MNSPs are also subject to that regime.
-The Commission therefore considers that, as a matter of principle, the review should consider whether there are any changes or improvements that could be made to the regime to improve its effectiveness with respect to those customers and MNSPs.
+The Commission also notes that the issues discussed in this section have been raised mainly in the context of ensuring an appropriate technical and performance standards regime for Generators.
+Market Customers and MNSPs are also subject to that regime.
+The Commission therefore considers that, as a matter of principle, the review should consider whether there are any changes or improvements that could be made to the regime to improve its effectiveness with respect to those Market Customers and MNSPs.